 Field Description Group ID Display-only.
 The unique system-assigned ID number that identifies this Group; Rice completes this field when you submit the document.
 Type Name Required.
 The type of attributes that are associated with this Group.
 Some Group types, such as the Default Type, do not require attributes.
 Note: When creating a new Group, you must select the Type before Rice can generate the document.
 See the Creating New Groups section of this document Group Namespace Required.
 An indicator that associates the Group with a particular application and module Group Name Required.
-The common descriptive name by which this Group is known Active Check this box to indicate that this Group is active and is a valid choice for assigning to roles.
+The common descriptive name by which this Group is known

+Field Description Active Check this box to indicate that this Group is active and is a valid choice for assigning to roles.
 Uncheck the box to indicate that this Group is inactive (it is no longer valid when making role assignments).
+Group Description Optional.
+Some text to describe the group.